-As part of the 25th anniversary celebration of the Episcopal Church of Saints Andrew and Matthew (SsAM), in 2021 members shared some of their memories of our church’s first twenty-five years.
+As part of the 25th anniversary celebration of the Episcopal Church of Saints Andrew and Matthew (SsAM), 29 members shared their memories of our church’s first twenty-five years.

-Older posts are first; newer at the bottom.
+Older posts are first; newer at the bottom, all written in 2021.

 She Said, “Please Come Back”

 It was December 30, 2006.
 I had moved to Wilmington three days before, and because it was Sunday morning, I went to SsAM.
 I knew one person in Wilmington, the Rev. Fred Guyott, who told me to go to SsAM.

 The service, the music, the sermon must have been wonderful — I have no recollection of them being anything different.
 But what stood out to me was that after the service, Shirley Bynoe, who had sat behind me and introduced herself, wanted to know my name and what brought me to SsAM.
 I told her, and she answered, “Please come back.”
 I knew I would.
 I have often told Shirley she is the reason I am at SsAM — not Fred, not the service — but she.

 As a physically challenged person, I am often ignored.
 But Shirley treated me as she would have anyone.
 She made a difference in my life.
 Thank you, Shirley, and thank you SsAM, my beloved spiritual home.

 by Peggy Shane